ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 #### Parameters

 key
 : The [[Key|Key Class]] to use for decryption.
-Decryption fails if this is not
-    the same key as used for encryption.
+    Authentication fails if this is not the key used for encryption.

 nonce
 : The [[Nonce|Nonce Struct]] to use for decryption.
-Decryption fails if this is
-    not the same nonce as used for encryption.
+    Authentication fails if this is not the nonce used for encryption.

 associatedData
 : Optional additional data to authenticate.
-Decryption fails if this is not the
-    same additional data as used for encryption.
+    Authentication fails if this is not the additional data used for encryption.

 ciphertext
-: The encrypted data to decrypt and authenticate.
-Decryption fails if the
+: The encrypted data to authenticate and decrypt.
-    integrity of the data was compromised.
+    Authentication fails if the integrity of the data was compromised.

 plaintext
 : When this method returns, contains an array of bytes that contains the